techidaily/site-some-skills/source/_posts/comprehensive-guide-to-linux-file-timestamps-decoding-atime-mtime-and-ctime-explained.md

 ![The &quot;chmod +x dp&quot; and &quot;stat dp&quot; commands in a terminal window.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2020/01/10-6.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/793ViIxl4tI?si=DDBkjPlPX5bZ-f1Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The changed timestamp was the only one that updated.
 This is because the file itself wasn't changed—it was neither accessed nor modified.
 However, the metadata about the file was changed.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uSfA74aeYeA?si=HdJSMdeS7HVtS6-j&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  How the File System Updates Timestamps